Tomcattwo/xwing_ai2/web/README.txt

 Simple web based for AI control of ships in the "Star Wars x-Wing Miniatures game" for both 1st and 2nd Edition rules.

-New AI built to match Heores of the Aturi Cluster Rebel Cooperative Campaign Game (original by Josh Derkson, updated to 2nd Edition by Shaun Tiernan, Imperial A.I. courtesy of Flight Group Alpha and Claes Sorennson Campaign Book and Mission Pack Layout courtesy of Bill Waller Elite Pilot Cards and Player Record Cards Layout courtesy of Justin Gan Playtesting by Recon Specialists - Patrick Patrick and Padre
+New AI built to match Heores of the Aturi Cluster Rebel Cooperative Campaign Game (original by Josh Derkson, updated to 2nd Edition by Shaun Tiernan, Imperial A.I. courtesy of Flight Group Alpha and Claes Sorennson) and Flight Group Alpha Imperial Cooperative Campaign by Claes Sorrenson and Flight Group Alpha
+Campaign Book and Mission Pack Layout courtesy of Bill Waller Elite Pilot Cards and Player Record Cards Layout courtesy of Justin Gan Playtesting by Recon Specialists - Patrick Patrick and Padre